myungbeans/blueprince-mcp/README.md

     The setup utility will ensure the required subdirectories (`notes/people`, `notes/puzzles`, `notes/rooms`, `notes/items`, `notes/lore`, `notes/general`) exist within the vault, along with `meta/` and `screenshots/` directories.

 3.  **Configure Google Drive Integration (Optional):**
+    Until I get to deploying this and having it hosted, to run locally you must obtain your own API credentials from the Google Cloud Platform.
+    See the section below for more.

-    To enable automatic screenshot syncing from Google Drive, run the drive setup command:
+    Once you have your credentials in ./.credentials.json, run the drive setup command:

     ```bash
     bin/setup drive "YourFolderName"